About Us!

 Vice President

-Paul is an Emergency Department Registered Nurse.
-He started volunteering at PPP in 2010.
+Paul started volunteering at PPP in 2010.
 He is also involved in his Union SEIU, the campaign for Safe Nurse Patient Ratios, and is in school to become a Nurse Practitioner.
 He lives in the Northside with his wife Kate and two young children.
 He is a long suffering Pittsburgh Pirates fan, and hopes for a World Series win and is optimistic about supervised injection sites in Western PA.

 Mary Gallagher